To open an Etsy shop, visit Etsy.com/sell

 - Answer a few questions about where you've resided, your business experience, and if you'd like to receive additional selling resources.

-- Select your shop language, country, and currency, then select Save and continue.
+- Select your shop language, country, and currency, then select Save and continue.c

 - Choose your shop name, then select Save and continue.

-Etsy doesn’t require sellers to have a business license to sell on Etsy.
+Etsy doesn’t require sellers to have a business licence to sell on Etsy.

 However, when selling on Etsy you're required to follow any laws that apply to you as a small business selling online.
 If you have any questions regarding which laws apply to you, please contact a qualified professional.